 Address: 3200 Old Faithful Inn Rd., Yellowstone National Park, Wyoming

 Yellowstone’s Old Faithful Inn, built in 1903, is considered a national historic landmark.
-This, of course, means it comes with some haunting tales.
-The Headless Bride of the Old Faithful Inn is a story of tragedy.
+Of course, that means it comes with some haunting tales.
+The headless bride of the Old Faithful Inn is a story of tragedy.
 A wealthy woman from back east fell in love with a con artist.
 Told by her family that if she married this man, they would disown her; she took her inheritance and ran away with him.

 On their honeymoon in Yellowstone, he chopped off her head and ran away with her money long before anyone found her body.
-Now the headless bride has been spotted wandering around the hotel in search of her lost love.
+Now, the headless bride has been spotted wandering the hotel searching for her lost love.

 Yellowstone Tip: Booking Early